PercyJackson235/Pymap/README.md

 # Pymap

 ## Concept
-This is going a little Network Scanner written in python.
+This is a little Network Scanner written in python.

 ### Why
 * It is mostly an exercise in progamming, different computer communication protocols, projecting, and learning some of what is possible.